 To answer his question, that this represents a convergence of common interests the response is an unequivocal no, and that any suggestion that there was a commonality to the Zionists and the Nazis is the most barbaric, shit faced lie right up there with the Jews run the banks.
 Zizek, the otherwise precise analyst, is technically correct but somehow manages to leave out that the British and the French, and the Stalinists also had points of convergence with the Nazis.
 As did Henry Ford, Charles Lindbergh, Joe Kennedy Sr. and the Duke and Duchess of York, not to mention Coco Chanel, and the American Bund, the Vatican, Franco, Mussolini, the Arabs and the Palestinians, led by Faisal Husseini who shook Hitler’s hand and said, how can I help?

 The idea that both the Zionists and the Nazis were engaged in “ethnic cleansing” as if getting Jews to relative safety is the moral equivalent of Auschwitz, is such a staggering example of moral cancer one is almost reduced to mute displays of disgust.
-The severity of the situation however requires stating that no one who isn’t either a fool or a kind of (pseudo) intellectual pimp, would suggest that they were the same.
-The Zionists were not engaged in ethnic cleansing, but were engaged in constructing salvation in the face of a group psychosis and continent wide nervous breakdown, that not only included the gentleman with a refined fondness for discipline and leather, but also included their friends in Italy, Spain, France, Belgium, Poland, the Balkans, and in England where Walter Mosley may have been on Churchill’s radar as a threat, but was also on the radar of the Cliveden Set as a crude cudgel with which they hoped to beat, and again beat and then beat again, the left, the Jews and anyone else who stood in their way.
+The severity of the situation however requires stating that no one who isn’t either a fool or a kind of (pseudo) intellectual pimp, whoring their own mouth, would suggest that they were the same.
+The Zionists were not engaged in ethnic cleansing, but were engaged in constructing salvation in the face of a group psychosis and continent wide nervous breakdown, that not only included the gentleman with a refined fondness for discipline and leather, but also included their friends in Italy, Spain, France, Belgium, Poland, the Balkans, and in England where Oswald Mosley may have been on Churchill’s radar as a threat, but was also on the radar of the Cliveden Set as a crude cudgel with which they hoped to beat, and again beat and then beat again, the left, the Jews and anyone else who stood in their way.

 Here Zizek walks directly into the arms of the fascists but does so with his left fist in the air conveniently forgetting (or successfully ignoring) that the Zionists could look around Europe and they could very clearly see that every exit was either locked or was closing fast.

 Churchill had as early as the 1920s announced his support for Mussolini, had said in the 1930s that while rough and more like Al Capone than not, Hitler may yet prove to be the man of destiny, and from T.S.
-Eliot to Woodhouse, to Celine, and Waugh, Europe was producing cheerleaders for mass execution at an alarming rate.
+Eliot to Woodhouse, to Celine, and Waugh, Europe was producing clever if morally rancid cheerleaders for mass execution at an alarming rate.
 And while apologists and moral gymnasts like to claim that, for example, Eliot’s anti-Semitism was not central to his agenda, the fact remains that even if one grants the premise the truth is, Eliot’s anti-Semitism and his fascism were central to the justifications used for exterminating Jews.

 The stain then is not attached to Israel but to Zizek who ends this part of his pantomime with an oh by the way: